omartinez182/DeepRL/README.md

 If you'd like to understand more about RL and Offline RL, please see my blog post on the topic [here](https://medium.com/@omartinez182/reinforcement-learning-for-everybody-656bedf669d9).

+The main contribution to the implementation is an update to the scorers.py to add a true Q value scorer function and a demonstration of how to implement it to train an agent on the PyBullet dataset/env.
 The code used to start the project has been forked from [d3rlpy](https://github.com/takuseno/d3rlpy), you can find more details on the citation at the bottom.

 ---